 We can use the hot tub for more than just pleasure.
 Usually, people use it to relax after a long stressful day.
 However, those who love to do this might just do it more often after they become aware of all the benefits it offers.

-It’s common knowledge that a long soak can do wonders for the sore joints, muscles and other injuries.
-But there are actually many other conditions which individuals might suffer for which a long soak can help treat.
+It’s common knowledge that a long soak can do wonders for sore joints, muscles, and other injuries.
+But there are actually many other conditions for which a long soak can help treat.

-People that have type 2 diabetes know that the key to living a healthy, normal life is learning how to manage their diabetes properly.
+Having type 2 diabetes means that the key to living a healthy, normal life is learning how to manage the condition properly.

-These people need to learn all the treatment options which can help people with diabetes manage their blood glucose levels properly.
-One treatment that all people with diabetes need to consider is therapy with hot tub.
+These people need to learn all the treatment options which can help them manage their blood glucose levels properly.
+One treatment that all those with diabetes need to consider is therapy with a hot tub.

-According to recent research, soaking in a hot bath might help with the control of type 2 diabetes.
+According to recent research, soaking in a hot bath might help with the control of soaking in a hot bath.